 PICC lines may be used if you need: Long-term medication treatment and cannot take medication by mouthFluids—if you cannot drink enough to stay hydratedChemotherapyCalories that you cannot get by eatingIV medication—if arm veins are hard to find or use

 After the PICC line is in, it can be used for weeks to months.

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a PICC line, your doctor will review a list of possible complications, which may include: Bloodstream infection—occurs when bacteria enters the bloodstream through or around the central line
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Bloodstream infection—occurs when bacteria enters the bloodstream through or around the central line

 BleedingAbnormal heart rhythm—can occur if the catheter tip is out of place and too close to the heart